 Major news outlets must push Biden DOJ to drop Assange charges — their press freedom rights are at stake

-As major news organizations are meet with the the Department of Justice today to discuss the recent journalist surveillance scandals, it’s vitally important that they press the Attorney General to drop the prosecution of WikiLeaks founder Julian Assange.
+As major news organizations meet with the Department of Justice today to discuss the recent journalist surveillance scandals, it’s vitally important that they press the Attorney General to drop the prosecution of WikiLeaks founder Julian Assange.
 If the case continues, it would render the new press freedom progress worthless.